-Android gamers have a whole new world open to them when it comes to playing video games on their mobile devices thanks to cloud gaming with Xbox Game Pass Ultimate, formerly known as Project xCloud.
-Right now, if you look at the full list of every game you can play, you'll notice that you can choose from over 100, which might feel a bit overwhelming.
+Android gamers have a whole new world open when playing video games on their mobile devices thanks to cloud gaming with Xbox Game Pass Ultimate, formerly known as Project xCloud.
+However, if you look at the full list of every game you can play, you'll notice that you can choose from over 200, which might feel overwhelming.

 Luckily, we have your back, and we've picked some of the best ones of the bunch that we think you should check out first.
 This is by no means an exhaustive list — Microsoft has an impressive cloud gaming library full of excellent games.

 You'll see some games come and go; such is the nature of Game Pass.
-But we'll be sure to update this when we can so that you always know which games to play on your phone.
-We also rounded up the best phones for Game Pass.
-And you'll need a controller for basically all of the games (save a few) before you can dive in, so be sure to check out our picks for the best controllers for Game Pass on Android, too!
+But we'll be sure to update this when we can so you always know which games to play on your phone.

 A Plague Tale: Innocence

-There's plenty of horror elements here, too, which is why I think of this game as grisly.
+There are plenty of horror elements here, too, so I think of this game as grisly.
 The bubonic plague was no walk in the park, and it's interesting to see a story set right in the middle of it.
-You'll need to see two orphans to safety while avoiding the Black Death and enemy soldiers.
+You'll need to see the two orphans to safety while avoiding the Black Death and enemy soldiers.
 This game is all about stealth, so be ready.

-A truly gripping tale of survival in truly awful circumstances, A Plague Tale: Innocence will keep you on the edge of your seat the whole time.
+A truly gripping tale of survival in genuinely awful circumstances, A Plague Tale: Innocence will keep you on the edge of your seat.

 Dead Cells is a game that we've praised quite often, including featuring it in our best Android games list.
 That's because it's a near-perfect blending of a Metroidvania and a roguelike with some Souls-like elements thrown in for good measure.
 It's truly a wonderful game, but it's intensely difficult.

-Still, Dead Cells is considered by many to be one of the best indie games of the last decade and for good reason.
-It presents you with a great challenge with plenty of payoff and reward when you succeed.
+Still, Dead Cells is considered by many to be one of the best indie games of the last decade, and for good reason.
+It presents a significant challenge with plenty of payoff and reward when you succeed.
 Learning from your mistakes and failures is part of the fun.

 Play as a failed alchemical experiment and survive an ever-changing environment in Dead Cells.
 It's some intense action all the way through.

-Gears of War is one of Microsoft's long-standing franchises, right there with Halo and Forza.
+Gears of War is one of Microsoft's long-standing franchises with Halo and Forza.
 The Gears franchise has been popular for its third-person shooting action and a grisly post-apocalyptic setting.
 Gears 5 came after short hiatus and reinvigorated the franchise with new life.

 Gears needed a change, in our opinion, and the fifth installment did just that.
 It looks incredible, it offers a ton of play options, and it's the evolution that the franchise needed.
-If you're a Gears veteran or want to give it a shot, Gears 5 is for you.
+So if you're a Gears veteran or want to give it a shot, Gears 5 is for you.

 Grounded is a game from Obsidian, known widely for its fantastic RPGs, that mixes "Honey, I Shrunk the Kids" with survival with some horror thrown in there for good measure.
-If you're an arachnophobe, beware this game, I'll just say that.
-This won't be everyone's cup of tea, but it has been well-received so far.
+If you're an arachnophobe, beware of this game, I'll just say that.
+This won't be everyone's cup of tea, but it has been well-received.

 Our friends over at Windows Central have done a great job putting out content for this game, so if you decide to hop into Grounded, be sure to check out their stuff.
-If you're just getting started, they have a beginner's guide for you.
+Also, if you're just getting started, they have a beginner's guide for you.